Small-amplitude steady water waves with critical layers: non-symmetric waves: Statement of the Problem

 \section{Statement of the Problem}

 Let an open channel of uniform rectangular cross-section be bounded below by a horizontal rigid bottom and let water occupying the channel be bounded above by a free surface not touching the bottom.
-In appropriate Cartesian coordinates $(x,y)$, the bottom coincides with the $x$-axis and gravity acts in the negative $y$-direction.
-We use the non-dimensional variables proposed by Keady and Norbury \cite{KN} (see also Appendix~A in \cite{KK_Disp} for details of scaling); namely, lengths and velocities are scaled to $(Q^2/g)^{1/3}$ and $(Qg)^{1/3}$ respectively.
-Here $Q$ and $g$ are the dimensional quantities for the rate of flow and the gravity acceleration respectively, whereas $(Q^2/g)^{1/3}$ is the depth of the critical uniform stream in the irrotational case.
+In appropriate Cartesian coordinates $(X,Y)$, the bottom coincides with the $X$-axis and gravity acts in the negative $Y$-direction.
 The steady water motion is supposed to be two-dimensional and rotational; the surface tension is neglected on the free surface of the water, where the pressure is constant.
-These assumptions and the fact that water is incompressible allow us to seek the velocity field in the form $(\psi_y, -\psi_x)$, where $\psi (x,y)$ is referred to as the {\it stream function}.
+These assumptions and the fact that water is incompressible allow us to seek the velocity field in the form $(\psi_Y, -\psi_X)$, where $\psi (X,Y)$ is referred to as the {\it stream function}.
 The vorticity distribution $\omega$ is supposed to be a prescribed smooth function depending only on the values of $\psi$.
 We choose the frame of reference so that the velocity field is time-independent as well as the unknown free-surface profile.
-The latter is assumed to be the graph of $Y = \eta (X)$, $X \in \Bbb R$, where $\eta$ is a positive continuous function, and so the longitudinal section of the water domain is ${\cal D} = \{ x \in \Bbb R , \ 0 < Y < \eta (X) \}$.
-The following free-boundary problem for $\psi$ and $\eta$ which describes all kinds of waves has long been known (cf. \cite{KN}):
+The latter is assumed to be the graph of $Y = \eta (X)$, $X \in \Bbb R$, where $\eta$ is a positive continuous function, and so the longitudinal section of the water domain is ${\cal D} = \{ X \in \Bbb R , \ 0 < Y < \eta (X) \}$.
+Under the given assumptions we obtain the following non-dimensional free-boundary problem for $\psi$ and $\eta$: